Penn Global Middle East Distinguished Visiting Scholar Initiative

 Middle East Experts and Academics

-Four Middle East experts and academics are inaugurating the program, which began in the fall 2025 with the arrival of the first visiting scholar, Dahlia Scheindlin.
-Shay Hazkani has joined the Penn campus for the spring 2026 term.
-Amal Jamal will be on campus in the fall 2026 and Khalil Shikaki in the spring 2027.
+The program Launched in the fall of 2025 with the arrival of the first visiting scholar, Dahlia Scheindlin.
+Shay Hazkani joined the Penn campus for the spring 2026 term, with Amal Jamal scheduled to be in residence in fall 2026, followed by Khalil Shikaki in spring 2027.

 Shay Hazkani